EDCD/EDMarketConnector/README.md

 The default location on Windows is typically `C:\Users\you\Saved Games\Frontier Developments\EliteDangerous`.

 ### Credentials settings are greyed out
-You can't edit your Username/Password or EDSM Commander Name/API Key if:
+You won't be redirected to Frontier's authentication website and can't edit your EDSM or Inara credentials if:
 - Elite: Dangerous is at the Main Menu.
 You will be able to edit these values once you've entered the game.
 - The last time you ran Elite: Dangerous you didn't enter the game.
 You will be able to edit these values once you've entered the game.
 - Your “E:D journal file location” setting is incorrect.
 See [above](#doesnt-auto-update-or-track-systems-visited).